 I come out the other side of Suspense Radio and crime-drama DVD-land urging the diligent nonfiction writer to zero in on four things: CHARACTERS, DIALOGUE, PACING and PLOT.
 Complexity and contradictions can be "accurately dramatized" after you get to know some mix of Malden, Mannix, Marlowe, Marvin, Mary (Russell), McGarrett, McMahon, McMillan -- along with greats whose actual or character monikers don’t start with an M.

-All the same, this website begins its second decade by bringing in crime fiction principles and classic media in ways I never thought plausible.
-The experiment will run until 2017, and longer if clients and collaborators buy in.
+All the same, this website will make use of crime fiction principles in ways I never thought plausible.
+The experiment will run until 2020, and longer if clients and collaborators buy in.
 That’s why you shouldn’t expect a page or two of "tips."
 More like Trips -- because we can't travel from the realms of Reality, all the way to Escapism, and back again, several times, without doing a lot of literary rending, blending, and up-ending.

 So what’s on tap?
-A new series -- not TV, just text -- showing two mostly fictional characters in an intense exchange.
+For starters, two mostly fictional characters in an intense exchange.
 This exchange constructively clashes the surreal and escapist realms of the Scriptwriter (TSW) with the documented-trends devotion of the globally aware Futurist (FTR).

 Also see -- www.ExactingEditor.com/Detectives-Part-One.pdf